PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] Manager: Create Issue for [Sales Bootcamp](https://about.gitlab.com/handbook/sales-onboarding/).
 Naming convention for issue is "New hires name - Sales Bootcamp".
 Due date is 30 days after start date.
 1. [ ] Manager: Invite to sales meeting.
 1. [ ] Manager: Schedule weekly 1:1 meeting
-1. [ ] People Ops: [upgrade new team member's Zoom account](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#make-zoom-pro) to Pro.
+1. [ ] People Ops: [Upgrade new team member's Zoom account](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#make-zoom-pro) to Pro.
 1. [ ] Sales Operations (Francis): Add to  [Salesforce], [Sertifi].
 1. [ ] Sales Manager: Grant access to the [Sales Folder](https://drive.google.com/drive/u/0/#shared-with-me) in our Google Docs.
 1. [ ] New team member: In the [Sales Folder](https://drive.google.com/drive/u/0/#shared-with-me), familiarize yourself with:
   1. [Our Sales Agenda](https://docs.google.com/document/d/1l1ecVjKAJY67Zk28CYFiepHAFzvMNu9yDUYVSQmlTmU/edit)
   1. Competition https://about.gitlab.com/comparison/
-1. [ ] New team member: familiarize yourself with the [Support](https://about.gitlab.com/handbook/support/) process.
+1. [ ] New team member: Familiarize yourself with the [Support](https://about.gitlab.com/handbook/support/) process.

 ### FOR PEOPLE OPS ONLY

 * [ ] Manager: Add team member to applicable email addresses.
 * [ ] People Ops (Specialist): Add team member to BambooHR and Workable as an admin (if applicable).
-* [ ] Manager: Add team member to TriNet and HR Savvy as an admin, (if applicable).
+* [ ] Manager: Add team member to TriNet and HR Savvy as an admin (if applicable).
 * [ ] People Ops (Admin): Invite team member to People Ops Confidential channel in Slack.

 ### FOR CORE TEAM MEMBERS ONLY